Royal Spring Park

-Royal Spring Park is the site of a large spring in Georgetown, Kentucky, that since the earliest settlements in the area has provided water for the area.
+Royal Spring Park is the site of a large spring in Georgetown, Kentucky, United States, that since the earliest settlements in the area has provided water for the area.
 In addition to the spring, the park has a log cabin built by a former slave, Milton Leach.
 The park was added to the U.S. National Register of Historic Places on April 2, 1973.